-- 1. A business model is a set of assumptions about the \\\\\\.
+- 1. A business model is a set of assumptions about the .

 - A. financial stability of an organization

 - B. organizational structure of a business

 - C. products and services' past performance

 - D. way an organization creates value

-Answer: D - The business model represents the value an organization creates.
+$\label{lem:decomposition} \textbf{Answer: D} \ - \ \text{The business model represents the value an organization creates}.$

-Reference: Gamble, John; Thompson, Jr., Arthur; Peteraf, Margaret (2012-07-01).
-Essentials of Strategic Management: The Quest for Competitive Advantage, 3rd edition (Page 80).
-McGraw-Hill Higher Education-A.
+Reference: Gamble, John; Thompson Jr., Arthur; Peteraf, Margaret.
+Essentials of Strategic Management: The Quest for Competitive Advantage, 6th ed, 2019.